ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/backup_schedule.md

 Includes and excludes are directories, partial directories or wildcard file names that are explicitly included or excluded from your backup.

 [Default includes and excludes](/dr-ha/ukfast_backup/getting_started.html#Default-includes-and-excludes) are setup automatically with your server and more rules can be added via MyUKFast.
-Please contact support to remove any default exclusions.

 ## User defined includes and excludes